hooopo/oh-my-github-circles/README.md

 Follow these steps, and you'll successfully set up "Oh My GitHub Circles" for your repository.

+Here's a Special Thanks section for "Oh My GitHub Circles":

+## Special Thanks

+_Oh My GitHub Circles_ was inspired by [**Chirpty**](https://chirpty.com/), a similar visualization project for Twitter profiles.
+We would also like to express our gratitude to the following projects and services that played a crucial role in the development and implementation of _Oh My GitHub Circles_:

+1. **oh-my-github-pipeline**: Our project depends on the [oh-my-github-pipeline](https://github.com/hooopo/oh-my-github-pipeline) which is responsible for processing and transforming the GitHub user data.

+2. **GitHub Actions**: [GitHub Actions](https://github.com/features/actions) automates the entire workflow of our project, making it easy to build, test, and deploy the visualizations on demand.

+3. **TiDB Serverless**: We leverage [TiDB Serverless](https://tidbcloud.com/?utm_source=github_circles&utm_medium=github_circles&utm_campaign=github_circles) for seamless database management and highly efficient data handling, enabling a smooth user experience.

 ## Contributing

 Contributions are always welcome!
 Feel free to fork the repo, make changes, and create pull requests.